hamedasgari20/Django-Rest-Framework-Views/README.md

 # Django Rest Framework Views

+__APIView__ class is a base for all the views that you might choose to use in your DRF application.
+- Extending __APIView__ offers the most freedom, but it also leaves a lot more work for you.
+It's a great choice if you need to have control over every aspect of the view or if you have very complicated views.
+- With the __generic view__ classes, you can develop faster and still have quite a bit of control over the API endpoints.
+- With __ModelViewSets__, you can get an API stood up with five lines of codes

 To quickly see the differences between them, let's look at example of all three in action achieving the same thing.

 In the following we wants to do the below actions by different views: